-Students in the UMass Public History Program often produce exhibitions for and with community partners.
+Students in the UMass Public History Program often produce exhibitions for and alongside community partners.
 Examples include an exhibit created with the members of the Goodwin Memorial A.M.E.
 Zion Church in Amherst, exhibits on the life of W.E.B.
-Du Bois in Great Barrington as well as interpetive panels for the Samuel Harrison house (home of this prominent African-American clergyman, who served as chaplain to the 54th Massachusetts Infantry Regiment during the American Civil War) in Pittsfield, and a national award-winning exhibit at a historic house museum in the Berkshires in collaboration with the Trustees of Reservations.
-The exhibit documented the life of Elizabeth “Mum Bett” Freeman, a black slave at the property in the late eighteenth century who is regularly acknowledged as a key figure in the ending of slavery in Massachusetts.
+Du Bois in Great Barrington as well as interpetive panels for the Samuel Harrison house (home of this prominent African-American clergyman, who served as chaplain to the 54th Massachusetts Infantry Regiment during the American Civil War) in Pittsfield, and a national award-winning exhibit at a historic house museum--also in the Berkshires--in collaboration with the Trustees of Reservations, that documented the life of Elizabeth “Mum Bett” Freeman, an enslaved woman at the property in the late eighteenth century who is regularly acknowledged as a key figure in the ending of slavery in Massachusetts.

 Most recently, our program produced the five-panel traveling exhibition The Carceral Commonwealth, as part of a larger collaboration with the Humanities Action Lab and area partners.
 For more on this exhibit, and to learn how to borrow it for use in your organization, click here.